therealbnut/BnutLibrary/README.md

 BnutLibrary
 ===========

-A collection of C++ utility classes, for game development.
+A collection of C++ utility classes.